marfarma/wp-table-reloaded/trunk/readme.txt

 The plugin currently includes the following languages:
 English (by me, German (by me), Turkish (thanks to Semih) and Swedish (thanks to ZuperZed).

-I'd really appreciate it, if you want to translate the plugin into your language!
+I'd really appreciate it, if you would translate the plugin into your language!
 Using Heiko Rabe's WordPress plugin [Codestyling Localization](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en) that really is as easy as pie.
 Just install the plugin, add your language, create the .po-file, translate the strings in the comfortable editor and create the .mo-file.
 It will automatically be saved in WP-Table Reloaded's plugin folder.
 If you send me the .mo- and .po-file, I will gladly include them into future plugin releases.

 = Where can I get more information? =